microsoft/TemplateStudio/code/TemplateStudioForWinUICs/Templates/Proj/Default/Param_ProjectName/README.md

 ## Publish / Distribute

-Use the [packaging project](http://aka.ms/msix) to create the app package to distribute your app and future updates.
-Right click on the packaging project and click `Publish -> Create App Packages...` to create an app package.
+Right-click on the application project and select `Package and Publish -> Create App Packages...` to create an MSIX package.

 ## Additional Documentation